hermh4cks/Write-ups/Methodology/AD.md

 Environment: Object from HackTheBox
 Timestamp: 23:48

-5. SeBackupPrivilege and SeRestorePrivilege
+5.SeBackupPrivilege and SeRestorePrivilege
 Description: SeBackupPrivilege and SeRestorePrivilege allows the attacker access to any file on the machine given he/her takes the appropriate steps.
 In this example, we acquire NTDS.dit and System.hive
 Environment: Blackfield from Hackthebox
 Timestamp: 28:12

-4. NTDS.dit and System.hive
+4.NTDS.dit and System.hive
 Description: With these files and the appropriate permissions, an attacker can dump hashes from the Domain Controller using DCSync.
 Environment: Blackfield from Hackthebox
 Timestamp: 34:38

-3. Account Operators/WriteDACL
+3.Account Operators/WriteDACL
 Description: In the account operators group, an attacker can create users and place them in non-protected groups.
 Placing a new user in a group with WriteDACL, enables an attacker to modify the new user's DACL.
 In this example, we give our new user DCSync rights.
 Environment: Forest from Hackthebox
 Timestamp: 42:24

-2. ByPassing AMSI
+2.ByPassing AMSI
 Description: It may be necessary to bypass the anti-virus in Active Directory.
 Attackers can attempt to bypass AMSI with the Bypass-4MSI command in Evil-WinRM.
 Always run this command before introducing a malicious script to the environment.
 Environment: Forest from Hackthebox
 Timestamp: 48:11